theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started/sap-connection.md

 {: .box-warning}
 **Warning!** **Missing Authorization**
 To establish a connection to SAP the access to general authority objects (RFC) must be available.
 Make sure to gain access to the general authority objects.
-For more information, see the knowledge base article on [SAP User Rights](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights).
+For more information, refer to the knowledge base article [SAP User Rights](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights).

 ### Creating an SAP connection